openenergymonitor/EmonScripts/EmonPiFileSystem.md

 | | | |
 -- | -- | --
-EMONCMS_WWW | /var/www/emoncms | location of the core package and of the main modules (admin, dashboards, config) EMONCMS_DATADIR | /var/opt/emoncms | timeseries directories
+EMONCMS_WWW | /var/www/emoncms | location of the core package and of the main modules (admin, dashboards, config) EMONCMS_DATADIR | /var/opt/emoncms | timeseries database directories
 EMONCMS_DIR | /opt/emoncms | location of symlinked modules (postprocess, sync) and of uploaded tar.gz archives when importing a backup
 OPENENERGYMONITOR_DIR | /opt/openenergymonitor | location of EmonScripts, emonhub and of created backup archives
 EMONCMS_LOG_LOCATION | /var/log/emoncms | log location for emoncms logs <br> emoncms.log is main emoncms log, managed with the EmonLogger PHP class